crnvl96/snake-game/README.md

 #### Video Demo: https://youtu.be/9LcKFbr0_Uc

+#### Usage
+- You must have Python3 installed in yout machine
+- Just clone the repo, navigate to its folder, and run `python project.py`
+- Enjoy the game

 #### Description:

 - This is a Python project, developed using the library [Pygame](https://www.pygame.org/docs/), that aims to recreate the well-known game Snake game